Using Config Pipelines config-pipelines

 logForwarding.yaml

-Use this structure when the same configuration is sufficient for all environments and for all types of configuration (CDN, log forwarding, etc).
+Use this structure when the same configuration is sufficient for all environments and for all types of configuration (CDN, log forwarding, and so on).
 In this scenario, the envTypes array property would include all environment types.

 kind: "cdn"